Student Project Awards

 - Must be a Degree-seeking undergraduate student

-Students of any year of study, with at least 24 completed UA credits, from any UAF-affiliated campus, working toward an Occupational Endorsement, Certificate, Associate's Degree or Bachelor's Degree in any discipline are eligible to apply for URSA funding.
+Students of any year of study from any UAF-affiliated campus, working toward an Occupational Endorsement, Certificate, Associate's Degree or Bachelor's Degree in any discipline are eligible to apply for URSA funding.
 Graduated undergraduate students and graduate students are not eligible to apply.

 - Fall and Spring Awards: Students must be enrolled in at least 3 credits at any UAF-affiliated campus for the funded semester.

 - Summer Awards: Students must be enrolled for at least 3 credits during the spring application semester